There are many ways today when it comes to how to make coffee and many coffee recipes.

-It is popular around the world with many different countries and cultures putting their own delicious twist and spin in it.
-No one is really sure where or when coffee first originated from, but that doesn’t stop countries and cultures laying their claim for creating it.
+It is famous worldwide, with many countries and cultures putting their delicious twist and spin in it.
+No one is really sure where or when coffee first originated from, but that doesn’t stop countries and cultures from claiming to create it.

-Ethiopia and the Arabian Peninsula are some of the places that claim to create the drink we all can’t seem to go without most mornings.
+Ethiopia and the Arabian Peninsula are places that claim to create the drink we all can’t seem to go without most mornings.
 Here are some of the most popular versions of coffee today.

 Ethiopian Coffee Recipes

-If you’re wondering how to make coffee this is where it all began.
+If you’re wondering how to make coffee, this is where it all began.
 Firstly, it starts with a woman washing and roasting the beans.
-After she has done that, she focuses on roasting the beans to a medium brew.
+After doing that, she focuses on burning the beans to a medium brew.

-This ceremony is historical and a big part of Ethiopians cultural identity.
-This largely a social event focused on spending time with friends and relatives and of course, drinking coffee.
+This ceremony is historical and a big part of Ethiopians cultural identity and is essentially a social event focused on spending time with friends and relatives and drinking coffee.

-Simple Irish coffee recipes.
-It is a cocktail that is actually made up of more than just coffee.
+Irish coffee recipes are simple.
+It is a cocktail that is made up of more than just coffee.
 This drink consists of Irish Whiskey, sugar, and coffee, topped off with cream.

-There are several different people to have claimed to have created it, dating back almost over 100 years ago.
+Several people have claimed to have created it, dating back almost over 100 years ago.

-Today’s version is attributed to a man named Joe Sheridan, the head chef at Foynes Airbase, located in Ireland.
-He started to add whiskey to some of the passenger’s coffee which later on came to be the drink we know today.
+Today’s version is attributed to a man named Joe Sheridan, the head chef at Foynes Airbase in Ireland.
+He started to add Whiskey to some of the passenger’s coffee which later on came to be the drink we know today.

 Next up on our coffee journey takes us to Turkey.
-Turkey has a long and rich history when it comes to making coffee, sharing similar brewing practices to those such as middle eastern countries.
-Here is how to make coffee just like the Turkish people have down for hundreds of years
+Turkey has a long and rich history of making coffee, sharing similar brewing practices to those such as middle eastern countries.
+Here is how to make coffee, just like the Turkish people have been down for hundreds of years

-Start to grind the coffee beans to a very fine powder and then add them to a traditional Turkish pot called a cezve.
-Then add some sugar to the degree of sweetness one desires.
+You start by grinding the coffee beans to an excellent powder and then adding them to a traditional Turkish pot called a cezve, and then sugar is added to the degree of sweetness one desires.

-Back in the days of the Ottoman Empire, this strong coffee was actually banned as it was considered a drug.
-Eventually however due to how popular the drink was the ban was lifted.
+Back in the days of the Ottoman Empire, this robust coffee was banned as it was considered a drug.
+Eventually, however, the ban was lifted due to how popular the drink was.

-A fun fact about Greek coffee: after you drunk coffee all that’s left in the cup are the grounds and “coffee readers” will interpret the image left by the grounds to tell one’s fortune.
+A fun fact about Greek coffee is after it has been drunk, and then all that’s left in the cup are the grounds, “coffee readers” will interpret the image left by the feet to tell one’s fortune.